Piebald-AI/awesome-gemini-cli/README.md

 A curated list of awesome tools, extensions, and resources for Gemini CLI.

+**Developed something cool for Gemini CLI?**  Add it to this list!
+See [Contributing.](#contributing)

+> [!NOTE]
-We'll create a new release highlighting new entries each week.
+> We'll create a new release highlighting new entries each week.
 Star this repository to receive release notifications for the new entries in your GitHub dashboard!

 ## Contents